GoogleCloudPlatform/community/tutorials/grails3-send-push-notification-using-firebase-cloud-messaging/index.md

 Visit [Grails Guides](http://guides.grails.org/) to learn more on official Grails guides or if you want different tutorial style you can find [here](https://www.djamware.com/post-sub-category/585b3fa380aca73b19a2efd4/groovy-and-grails).

-This tutorial come with example source code on the [GitHub](https://github.com/didinj/grails3-fcm-push-notification.git).
+This tutorial comes with example source code on the [GitHub](https://github.com/didinj/grails3-fcm-push-notification.git).